Analysts’ recommendations for Flowserve

 Analysts have given FLS a price target of $45.93, which is 0.1% below its August 1, 2016, closing price of $45.96.

 Flowserve’s recent ratings

-RBC Capital Markets (RBC) gave an “underperform” rating and a price target of $35 to FLS on February 21, 2016.
-This price target implies a 21.9% potential downside over its July 6 close.
+RBC Capital Markets (RBC) gave an “underperformer” rating with a price target of $40 to FLS’s stock on July 31.
+This price target implies a 12.7% potential downside over August 1’s close.

-Stifel (SF) gave FLS a “buy” rating and a price target of $51 on April 3, 2016, the highest among analysts.
-This implies a 13.6% potential price rise compared to July 6.
+Stifel (SF) also gave FLS a “buy” rating with the highest price target of $54 on May 1.
+This implies a 17.5% potential price rise over August 1’s close.

 What do these recommendations mean?

 FLS is undergoing a $350 million restructuring program between 2015 and 2017.
 This is a cost reduction move.
-FLS also wants to shift its manufacturing facilities to low-cost destinations.
+The company is also shifting its manufacturing facilities to low-cost destinations.

-FLS is making efforts, but crude oil’s weakness continues to affect overall demand.
-FLS’s orderbook was down 19% in 2015.
+FLS is making efforts, but the weakness in crude prices continues to affect overall demand.
+FLS’s orderbook was down by 21.4% in 2Q16 compared 2Q15.
 The company’s organic sales growth has also been affected.

-For 2016, FLS has projected a 7%–14% fall in sales and a 19% fall in earnings.
-FLS’s 2Q16 targets are suppressed compared to its peers’.
+For 2016, FLS has projected a 7%–14% fall in its sales and a 19% fall in its earnings.
+FLS’s targets are suppressed compared to its peers’.
 FLS will benefit from the recovery of the oil and gas, chemical, general industrials, and power sectors.

 FLS’s stock price fell by 1.6% from August 1, 2015, to August 1, 2016.
 The Industrial Select Sector SPDR ETF (XLI) rose by 6.9% in the same period.